Arctogeophilus glacialis

-Arctogeophilus glacialis is a species of soil centipede in the family Geophildae.
+Arctogeophilus glacialis, the glacial geophilus, is a species of soil centipede in the family Geophildae.
 This centipede is found in Russia, Alaska, and Canada.
 This species was first described in 1909 by the Austrian myriapodologist Carl Attems as the type species for the taxon Arctogeophilus, which was originally described as a subgenus of the genus Geophilus but was elevated to the status of genus in 1910 by the French zoologist Henri Ribaut.

 Discovery, taxonomy, and distribution

 Attems based the original description of this species on several type specimens, including three males and four females.
 These syntypes were found in 1879 at Port Clarence in Alaska and at two sites on the Chukotka peninsula (the village of Nunyamo and Penkigney Bay) on the eastern coast of Siberia.
 These specimens were collected during the first successful navigation of the Northeast Passage, completed by the Vega expedition led by the Nordic explorer Adolf Erik Nordenskjöld aboard the SS Vega.
 These specimens and other type material in the form of slides are deposited in the Natural History Museum in Vienna.

 In 1919, the American biologist Ralph V. Chamberlain described Cryophilus alaskanus as a new species based on two specimens collected in 1916 from the tundra near Nome in Alaska.
-In 1946, Chamberlain reported the collection of another specimen in 1945 in College near Fairbanks in Alaska, but he also deemed C. alaskanus to be a junior synonym of A. glacialis.
+In 1946, Chamberlain reported the collection of another specimen in 1945 in College near Fairbanks in Alaska.
+He also deemed C. alaskanus to be a junior synonym of A. glacialis.
 Authorities now consider these centipedes to be the same species.

 In 2022, David W. Langor and Stephen D. Langor reported the discovery of more than 20 specimens in Canada.
 These centipedes were recently identified as specimens of A. glacialis by the American myriapodologist Ralph E. Crabill, Jr. These specimens were collected at Reindeer Station in the Northwest Territories by the Canadian zoologist John R. Vockeroth in 1948 and represent the first record of this species in Canada.

+Etymology

+The genus name Arctogeophilus comes from Ancient Greek ἄρκτος (árktos), meaning "bear," γεω- (geo-), meaning "earth," and φίλος (phílos), meaning "lover."
+The specific epithet glacialis comes from Latin glacies, meaning "ice."
+The names allude to the cold habitat and northern range of this centipede, in the direction of the Ursa Major constellation.